massimo-zaniboni/aoc-benchmarks/README.md

 You can see the results on https://aoc-benchmarks.dokmelody.org

-For submitting new code to test, you can add issues on https://github.com/massimo-zaniboni/aoc-benchmarks
+For submitting new code to test, you can add issues and/or pull-requests on https://github.com/massimo-zaniboni/aoc-benchmarks

 * The submitted program must read from the standard input the input data file, and write the result to stdout, without adding a new-line at the end.
 * Add a license in the header of the code.